sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 ## 3200 - 2800 BC event

 This 400-year period is also filled with extensive evidence that points to a global cataclysm.
-Multiple accounts of ECDO-like cataclysms from different places in the world is difficult to ignore.
+Multiple accounts of ECDO-like cataclysms (megafloods, Sun changing direction) from different places in the world gives us a high certainty there was an ECDO-like event during this period.

 - China Nu Wa: 2810 BC
 - Peruvian Timeline: 2900 BC Deluge